Henry Dickerson: NBA

 From 1975 to 1977, Dickerson played in the National Basketball Association as a member of the Detroit Pistons and Atlanta Hawks.
 Before signing with the Hawks late in the 1976–77 season, Dickerson played in the Eastern Basketball Association for the Syracuse Centennials, averaging 27.1 points per game for the team.
+He was selected to the All-EBA Second Team.

 Coaching career

-University of Tennessee Chattanooga
+University of Tennessee at Chattanooga

-Dickerson was head coach at the University of Tennessee at Chattanooga from 1997–2002.
-Dickerson served as the associate head coach at UTC from 1989–1997 and helped lead those teams to six Southern Conference regular season titles, four conference tournament championships and four NCAA tournament appearances, including a visit to the "Sweet 16" in 1997 as a #14 seed.
+Dickerson was head coach at the University of Tennessee at Chattanooga from 1997 to 2002.
+Dickerson served as the associate head coach at UTC from 1989 to 1997 and helped lead those teams to six Southern Conference regular season titles, four conference tournament championships and four NCAA tournament appearances, including a visit to the "Sweet 16" in 1997 as a #14 seed.

 North Carolina Central University

 In his first season at NCCU, the 2004–05 Eagles finished with a 16–12 overall record and advanced to the quarterfinals of the CIAA Tournament.
 He led his squad to three victories over teams that played in the NCAA tournament, including road wins over Catawba and Bowie State, and a home win over the eventual NCAA Division II national champions Virginia Union.

 In 2005–06, NCCU posted a 10–18 record with a nucleus of newcomers against a schedule that included seven opponents coming off NCAA Tournament appearances and an extra non-conference game against the defending NCAA Division II national champions.
 Among the 10 victories was a 43-point blowout of Columbus State University, a team that finished with a 23–9 record and advanced to the NCAA Regional semifinals.

 In 2006–07, the Eagles finished their final season in the NCAA Division II ranks with a record of 13–15.
 NCCU defeated four ranked opponents, including the eventual NCAA Division II national champions, Barton College (Nov.
 18, 2006).
 That victory marked the second time in the previous three seasons that the Eagles beat the eventual national title winner.